Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Opaekaa Falls on Kauai.

-This 151-foot tall 40-foot wide cascade is easily one of Kauai’s most accessible major waterfalls that can be enjoyed from some incredible views.
-The waterfall’s name, “Opaekaa” was named after the rolling shrimp abundant here once upon a time.
+This 151-foot tall 40-foot wide cascade is easily one of Kauai’s most accessible major waterfalls and has some incredible views.
+The waterfall’s name, “Opaekaa” was named after the rolling shrimp that were abundant, here once upon a time!

-And head across the street where another great vantage point reveals more natural wonders such as the Wailua River valley below and interior plains beyond – both equally stunning!
+While you’re here, walk across the street for another great vantage point with more great scenery.
+You can see the Wailua River valley below and interior plains beyond – both equally stunning!
 This is one of the top things to see in Lihue!

 24. Try Hula Pie at Duke’s

-One of the most famous desserts in Hawaii is Hula Pie which can only be found at a few restaurants on the islands.
-Thankfully, there’s a Duke’s at Kalapaki Beach.
+One of the most famous desserts in Hawaii is Hula Pie, and it can only be found at a few restaurants on the islands.
+My favorite place to get it is at Duke’s at Kalapaki Beach.

-Hula Pie is made with a scrumptious chocolate cookie crust, and our favorite macadamia nut ice cream topped off by decadent, hot fudge.
+Hula Pie is made with a chocolate cookie crust and rich macadamia nut ice cream, all topped off by hot fudge!
 The dessert comes complete with whipped cream to give it that extra soft texture.
-The portions are massive, and it’s meant for sharing.
+The portions are massive, and (unfortunately) it’s meant for sharing.

 25. Go Ziplining